ctkelley/SIAMFANLEquations.jl/README.md

 - 0.5.0 is Broyden's method

-- 0.6.0 is the version I'll announce on NA-Digest, exepect 0.5.x for x=0, ..., 9 before this happens.
+- 0.6.0 is the version I'll announce on NA-Digest, expect 0.5.x for x=0, ..., 9 before this happens.

 ## Funding